GULibrarySandbox/intro-text-mining-analysis-2022/content/5-prepare-text.md

 {% capture text %}
 - [Transkribus](https://readcoop.eu/transkribus/)
 The video below shows how to download and use [Transkribus](https://readcoop.eu/transkribus/) handwriting recognition tool.
+Free to use for manual transcription and 500 credits provided to use AI models for automated transcription of different types of handwriting.
+Research candidates can apply for further credits.

 {% include video-embed.html youtubeid="uNlC2Nboow8" caption="Transkribus handwriting transcription video" %}